 One of the more unusual topics in my book on Cumbria's coast (see below) is its tidal bores, and I've written a more general ebook on the topic too.
 It's also available from Troubador and is called 'Tidal bores of England, Scotland and Wales' (September 2021)

 The Cumbria and Lake District Coast - new book announcement

-After all the writing and research, it's great to be able to announce my latest book 'The Cumbria and Lake District Coast' which is due for publication in Summer 2021 (March 2021)
+After all the writing and research, it's great to be able to announce my latest book 'The Cumbria and Lake District Coast', which was published on 28 August 2021 (August 2021)

 The Mersey Estuary: A Travel Guide - reviews